-Mortgage lenders will lend more money for bigger houses if the borrower¢s credit score is high enough.
-Chart 2 suggests that this is also true for rents -- landlords might rent better properties and charge more to renters with good scores than to renters with poor scores.
+Mortgage lenders will lend more money for bigger houses if the borrower's credit score is high enough.
+So, an area in which high-credit borrowers live, or want to live, will exhibit higher house prices than a low-credit area.
+Chart 2 suggests that this is also true for rents - landlords might rent better properties and charge more to renters with good scores than to renters with poor scores.
 Thus median home prices and rents move with scores in Chart 2.
 Chart 2 however is a bivariate analysis.
 Other things are happening which are not captured by the chart and thus it could be misleading.

 In Charts 1 and 2, I compare an average of owners against an average of renters by CBSA and use the average credit score of the CBSA.
 Ideally one could build a similar chart using property-level data for households within a CBSA.
-There are three impediments to this idea: First, although one could obtain prices, property characteristics, credit scores, property tax rates, income tax rates on the individual property level from deed data one cannot do that for renters.
+There are three impediments to this idea: First, although one could obtain prices, property characteristics, credit scores, property tax rates, and income tax rates on the individual property level from deed data one cannot do that for renters.
 Data on scores and rents etc., for individual renter households are not stored by any one institution because the rental market is largely a system of small investors.
-The data does not exist.
+The data doesn't exist.
 Researchers have no ability to match credit score to rents.
 Second, data for owner occupied households and renter households if it were available at the household level would have to be matched by property quality, geography and score to provide an apples-to-apples comparison.
 To build a panel dataset for research I would still need to match an average for owners against an average for renters.
-I would still need to take an average at a given credit score and compare the average renting household with a given score in a given geography to the average owner occupied household with the same score.
-Such an approach, would be near-identical to that using CBSA-level data, but at the more granular level.
-Third, as described above, Chart 2 is a bivariate analysis in which other factors influencing renting and owning are ignored.
+I would still need to take an average at a given credit score and compare the average renting household with a given score in a given geography to the average owner-occupied household with the same score.
+Such an approach, would be near-identical to using CBSA-level data, but at the more granular level.
+Third, as described above, Chart 2 is a bi-variate analysis in which other factors influencing renting and owning are ignored.
 I also need the investor share of purchases, landlord shares and vacancy rates that are readily available at the CBSA-level.
+Chart 3.
+RVB for Las Vegas, NV, Washington, DC and Miami, FL